Charlie Hickman

 Charles Taylor Hickman (March 4, 1876 – April 19, 1934) (Note: Hickman's date of birth is listed as May 4, 1876, at baseball reference sites such as Baseball-Reference.com and Retrosheet.
 Other sources, including his draft registration card of September 1918, list his date of birth as March 4, 1876.
 Newspaper reports about his death in April 1934 noted his age as 58, which is consistent with a March birthday but not a May birthday.) was an American professional baseball player and college baseball coach.
 He played all or part of 12 seasons in Major League Baseball (MLB) as a utility player for seven different franchises, including over 200 games each with the Cleveland Bronchos / Naps, Washington Senators, and New York Giants.
-After his professional career, he coached the West Virginia Mountaineers baseball team for four seasons.
+After his professional career, he coached the West Virginia Mountaineers for four seasons.